cosmos/sdk-tutorials/starport-nameservice/tutorial/15-cli.md

 # Nameservice Module CLI

 The Cosmos SDK uses the [`cobra`](https://github.com/spf13/cobra) library for CLI interactions.
 This library makes it easy for each module to expose its own commands.
-To get started defining the user's CLI interactions with your module, create the following files:
+The `type` command should have scaffolded the following files for us -

-- `./x/nameservice/client/cli/query.go`
+- `./x/nameservice/client/cli/queryWhois.go`
-- `./x/nameservice/client/cli/tx.go`
+- `./x/nameservice/client/cli/txWhois.go`

 ## Queries

-Start in `query.go`.
+Start in `queryWhois.go`.
 Here, define `cobra.Command`s for each of your modules `Queriers` (`resolve`, and `whois`):

-<<< @/nameservice/x/nameservice/client/cli/query.go
+<<< @/starport-nameservice/nameservice/x/nameservice/client/rest/queryWhois.go

 Notes on the above code: